There are a number of dining options when you stay at Glenorchy Lake House

 Across the lake, 26kms by road, you’ll find our parent business, Kinloch Wilderness Retreat, serving up delicious homemade food using local ingredients.
 Enjoy craft beers from Queenstown and Glenorchy, wines from central Otago, gins from Wanaka and much more.
 You can choose to dine on the deck with lake and mountain views, or cosy up in the restaurant.

 If you’d prefer not to drive you could boat across with Queenstown Fishing.
 The trip across the lake is short but sweet with mountains towering above the lake, and the braided Dart and Rees rivers flowing into the head, starting their journey to the sea.
-Trips are subject to weather, daylight, availability and minimum numbers, please contact them to arrange it.
+Trips are subject to weather, daylight, availability and minimum numbers, please contact them on +64 021 904 462 or click here.